-Founded in Italy in 1951 and managed by the Chairman and Chief Executive Officer Ambrogio Caccia Dominioni, the Group has more than 650 employees and nine production plants, four in Italy, Grassobbio (Bergamo), Endine Gaiano (Bergamo), Sirone (Lecco) and Monopoli (Bari), one in the USA, in Alvarado (Texas) and one in France, Durtal and as result of the recent acquisitions of Bertel, SGE and CPT, other three new Italian production plants in Fidenza, Padua and Patrica (FS), respectively.
-The Group also has a global commercial presence through foreign subsidiaries and sales offices in USA, South Africa, Russia, Qatar, Bulgaria, China and France
+Founded in Italy in 1951 and managed by the Chairman and Chief Executive Officer Ambrogio Caccia Dominioni, the Group has more than 640 employees and nine production plants: four in Italy, Grassobbio (Bergamo), Endine Gaiano (Bergamo), Sirone (Lecco) and Monopoli (Bari), one in the USA, in Alvarado (Texas) and one in France, Durtal and as result of the recent acquisitions of Bertel, SGE and CPT, other three new Italian production plants in Fidenza, Padua and Patrica (FS), respectively.
+The Group also has a global commercial presence, with a direct presence on different continents, constituted by foreign companies and sales offices in the USA, South Africa, Russia, Qatar, Bulgaria, China and France.